 Alorton is a very small village located in the state of Illinois.
 With a population of 1,548 people and just one neighborhood, Alorton is the 625th largest community in Illinois.

-Alorton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Alorton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alorton is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Alorton who work in office and administrative support (19.77%), healthcare suport services (12.17%), and sales jobs (11.79%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Alorton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Alorton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.